brennanfee/sprout-revealjs/root/readme.md

 ### Speaker Notes

-Once your presentation is hosted (or running locally) you can use the "speaker notes" feature of RevealJs.
+Once your presentation is hosted (or running locally) you can use the "speaker notes" feature of Reveal.js.
 Simply press the `S` key once you open your presentation and a second browser window will open to display the speaker notes.

 ## Special Thanks